 After a recent review of clinical trials by the World Health Organization (WHO), over 100 diseases and conditions were recommended for acupuncture treatment.
 Today, more and more diseases and conditions are added to the list of indications for acupuncture.

-Our Registered Acupuncturist can also offer the following treatments:
+Registered Acupuncturists may also offer the following treatments:

 History of Acupuncture

 The theory and practice of acupuncture originated in China.
 It was first mentioned and recorded in documents dating a few hundred years before the Common Era.
 Earlier instead of needles sharpened stones and long sharp bones were used around 6000 BCE for acupuncture treatment.
 These instruments could also have been used for simple surgical procedures like lancing an abscess etc.